-The most common causes are improper oral hygiene and improper technique.
+The most common causes of gingivitis are improper oral hygiene and improper technique.
 When brushing, flossing and rinsing don’t occur daily, leftover bacteria builds and forms a thick film known as plaque, which can lead to yellowing and break down teeth over time.

 Some habits are widely known to lead to gum problems (such as not brushing, flossing and rinsing), but there are also surprising, less well-known causes of the bacterial infection in your mouth.
 Beef up your gum-disease smarts to stop gum infection in its tracks.

 The Most Common Cause Of Gum Problems & Gingivitis are:

 Gum infection is most commonly caused by plaque—a thick film of bacteria forming on gums and teeth that daily brushing, flossing and rinsing removes.
 If you fall into this category you’re definitely not alone—there are millions of adults who have some stage of gum disease.
 The good news: early gum disease is reversible—so it may be time to pick up some new healthy habits.
 Dental check-ups at least every 6 months is also key.